zenn0001/first-personal-website/README.md

 📌 portfolio.html (Portfolio Page)
 This page provides a deeper insight into Justine’s background, education, and interests.

-🎓 Personal & Educational Background
+🎓 Personal & Educational Background <br>
-Born on February 14, 2004, and currently residing in Dasmariñas, Cavite.
+Born on February 14, 2004, and currently residing in Dasmariñas, Cavite. <br>
-Attended Dr. Jose P. Rizal Elementary School and Dasmariñas Integrated High School.
+Attended Dr. Jose P. Rizal Elementary School and Dasmariñas Integrated High School. <br>
-Currently studying the ICT strand under the TVL track at Emilio Aguinaldo College Cavite.
+Currently studying the ICT strand under the TVL track at Emilio Aguinaldo College Cavite. <br> 📜 Biography <br>
-📜 Biography
-A more detailed personal journey, covering:
+A more detailed personal journey, covering: <br>

 Gaming passion – Started gaming as a child with a Nintendo Color, later moving to PlayStation.
 Online gaming & friendships – Built friendships in local computer shops and gaming communities.